 Providers are welcome to leave a copy of their prospectus or other relevant course literature at the Reception.

-If you would like to be a part of our Careers Programme, the named Careers Leader at HGCSC is Mr Paul Rockliffe (Assistant Headteacher) and can be contacted on the following email address: firstname.lastname@example.org
+If you would like to be a part of our Careers Programme, the named Careers Leader at HGCSC is Mr Paul Rockliffe (Assistant Headteacher) and can be contacted by email firstname.lastname@example.org or by telephone, on 0114 2694801 ext 2209